KKBOX/KKCarPlayManager/README.md

 ### Playable Items

 A playable item could be a song track, an audio book and so on.
-When a playable item is selected, the `play(callback:)` method would be called and your app should start playing.
+When a playable item is selected, the `KKBasicContentItem.play(callback:)` method would be called and your app should start playing.
 You should create your own subclasses for playable items in your app, since we are hardly to know how your player works and creates classes for you.

 If there is any error while playing, call the callback closure and pass the error, otherwise you can pass `nil`.